dev-299792/Snake-Game/README.md

 # Snake-Game
-Snake game for windows written in c++
+A simple Snake game for windows written in c++.
+Snake is controlled using the arrow keys.